-All MSHN providers shall conduct consumer satisfaction surveys of persons receiving MSHN funded treatment at least once a year.
-MSHN will provide the survey tool and will compile the findings and results of the consumer satisfaction surveys for all providers, and will make the findings and results, by provider, available to the public.
+MSHN treatment providers shall conduct consumer satisfaction surveys of persons receiving MSHN funded treatment at least once a year.
+MSHN will provide the survey tool and compile the findings and results of the consumer satisfaction surveys for all providers.
+The regional findings and results are available to the public and can be found on the MSHN Website: Consumers-Quality & Compliance-Satisfaction Surveys.
 Consumers may be active consumers or having been discharged up to 12 months prior to their participation in the survey.
 Surveys may be conducted by mail, telephone, or face-to-face.
-The information obtained through the consumer satisfaction survey process should be used in the development of a Performance Improvement plan which incorporates evaluation outcomes, utilizing data to make program changes, and identifies how services are impacted by the program's goals and objectives.
+The information obtained through the consumer satisfaction survey process should be used to address individual cases of dissatisfaction, and the development of a Performance Improvement plan which incorporates the evaluation of the outcomes, utilizing data to make program changes, and identifies how services are impacted by the program's goals and objectives.